Traveling to Drug Rehab Works Best

 When making a decision about rehab, keep in mind that this is an important endeavor.
 It’s not to be made on haste or emotion.
 I know this sounds severe but it’s a life and death decision.

-Many times I have seen spouses, parents and significant others of people needing drug or alcohol treatment subconsciously sabotage their loved one’s treatment program.
+Many times I see spouses, parents, friends and significant others ruin a treatment opportunity.
+They block the people needing drug or alcohol treatment and subconsciously sabotage their loved one’s treatment program.
 This is because they want the person seeking treatment placed in a substance abuse treatment center near them.

 Emotions in Families with Addiction Run High